14/03/2026

 • Solutions: Focus on consistent watering.
 Mulching the top of your pots can help retain moisture.
 Sometimes adding a calcium supplement (like crushed eggshells, though slow-acting) can help, but consistent moisture is key.

 • Wind Damage: Balconies can be incredibly exposed.
 Secure your vertical systems firmly to a wall or railing.
 Consider using windbreaks – even a piece of clear polycarbonate sheeting or a slatted screen can provide crucial shelter for delicate plants.
-Wool pellets are an effective organic deterrent for slugs and snails in UK vertical gardens, creating a barrier that irritates their soft bodies.
 The Royal Horticultural Society (RHS) offers comprehensive online guides on identifying and treating common plant pests and diseases, which I often refer to when I encounter something new.

 • Warning Signs: Torn leaves, broken stems, plants leaning or dislodged from their pots.
 Young seedlings are particularly vulnerable.